Promote and encourage development of an agriculture industry in Alaska.

 Acres of State Agriculture Land Sold

-Analysis of results and challenges: State land sales are scheduled for surveys and appraisals prior to sale.
-In FY2019, five parcels totaling 663 acres were sold.
+Analysis of results and challenges: State land sales are scheduled for surveys and appraisals for future land sales.

 |B: Result - Provide financing for agriculture development and expansion.|